 5. You shall follow all the procedures at your own risk, i.e. in case of any damage, you cannot hold anybody responsible for it.

-1. You definitely do not want your phone to shut down in between the process, so make sure to have at least 80 percent battery power before you start the actual procedure.
+1. You definitely do not want to see a shutdown during the S3 4.1.2 root, so make sure to have at least 80 percent battery power before you start the actual procedure.

 2. The correct USB drivers must be installed on the computer.